Pretty Cure: Overview

-Main series
+Production

-There are currently twenty-two anime television series in the franchise, two of which are direct sequels to their previous series.
+There are currently twenty-three anime television series in the franchise, two of which are direct sequels to their previous series.
 To date, three of the series have received English adaptations.
 Pretty Cure was dubbed into English by Ocean Productions and aired in Canada under the name Pretty Cure.
 Smile PreCure! and DokiDoki!
 PreCure were adapted by Saban Brands and released on Netflix under the names Glitter Force and Glitter Force Doki Doki, respectively.
 The series, Kirakira Pretty Cure a la Mode, Healin' Good Pretty Cure and Tropical-Rouge!
 Pretty Cure, began streaming in Crunchyroll on their respective territories.
 Each series has received a manga adaptation illustrated by Futago Kamikita, which is published in Kodansha's Nakayoshi shoujo magazine alongside the anime.
-Starting with Fresh Pretty Cure!, each ending movie featured a dance choreography by each series' Pretty Cure members.
+Starting with Fresh PreCure!, each ending movie featured a dance choreography by each series' Pretty Cure members.

-As of 2020, Toei Animation Inc. owns the international rights to the franchise while both the dubs of Smile and DokiDoki alongside the Glitter Force brand is currently owned by Hasbro.
+As of 2020, Toei Animation Inc. and Toei Animation Europe owns the international rights to the franchise while both the dubs of Smile and DokiDoki alongside the Glitter Force brand is currently owned by Hasbro.